Most Dangerous Roads & Intersections in Gainesville, FL

 - Southwest 20th Avenue and Southwest 62nd Boulevard

 - SW 13th Street and Southwest Williston Road

 - Southwest 16th Avenue and Southwest 13th Street

 - Southwest 37th Boulevard and Southwest Archer Road

 To be sure, there are other dangerous roads and intersections in Gainesville.
 Accidents involving motor vehicles, pedestrians, and bicycles need to be reported to the Gainesville Police Department.
 You can also report dangerous intersections to the Florida Department of Transportation.

 What Are Common Causes of Gainesville Intersection Accidents?

 Intersection accidents are often caused by negligence.
 A driver may be distracted or drowsy or might run a red light or fail to yield the right of way.
-Impaired driving and speeding are also common factors in intersection crashes.
+Impaired driving or driving under the influence of alcohol or drugs and speeding are also common factors in intersection crashes and hit-and-run accidents.
 Aggressive driving and tailgating can lead to further crashes at intersections.

 In some cases, the intersection itself can be dangerous or hazardous.
 Incorrect markings or a lack of traffic signs could be a factor in the cause of a collision.
 Malfunctioning or poorly timed traffic signals can also contribute to intersection accidents.

 Intersection accidents often involve dangerous side-impact or head-on collisions.
 Both types of car crashes can increase the risk of personal injury.